Answer These 4 Questions to Find Meaning in Your Life

-Guest (Male): Take a break from your busy schedule and join Harold Sala for Guidelines for Living.
+Narrator: Take a break from your busy schedule and join Harold Sala for Guidelines For Living.

-Guest (Male): You've just heard Guidelines for Living.
+Narrator: You've just heard Guidelines For Living.
 For more practical and inspirational messages, visit guidelines.org.
 If you find our devotionals helpful and would like to share them with others, consider supporting our ministry with a donation.
 Again, that's guidelines.org.
-Thanks for listening to Guidelines for Living.
+Thanks for listening to Guidelines For Living.

 Featured Offer